Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Introduction

-In Section~\ref{sec:infinite dimensional optimization} we discuss a class of infinite dimensional conic optimization problems that occur naturally when forming moment relaxations of problems in infinitely many binary variables.
-The relaxations $E_t$ fit into this framework, where each point in the container corresponds to a binary variable indicating whether this position is occupied by a particle.
+In Section~\ref{sec:infinite dimensional optimization} we consider a class of infinite dimensional optimization problems that occur naturally when forming relaxations of problems in infinitely many binary variables.
+The relaxations $E_t$ fit into this framework, where each point in $V$ corresponds to a binary variable indicating whether this position is occupied by a particle.
 Similarly, the relaxations for geometric packing problems from \cite{LaatVallentin2014} fit into this framework.
-To find good lower bounds we need to find good feasible solutions to the dual optimization problems, and for this we discuss duality and symmetry reduction for this more general class of problems.
-In particular, we give a sufficient criterion for convergence of the optimal values when we approximate the cone in the dual programs by simpler cones.
+To find good lower bounds we need to find good feasible solutions to the dual optimization problems, and for this we discuss duality and symmetry reduction for this class of problems.